ByeSeeChairTen/payload-magic-login/README.md

 # Payload Magic Login Plugin

-## THIS IS A PACKAGE IN PROGRESS - DON'T USE YET
+## THIS IS A PACKAGE UNDER ACTIVE DEVELOPMENT - USE AT YOUR OWN RISK

 This is built with the [Payload CMS](https://payloadcms.com) plugin template.